5.

 Data lakehouses

-GenAI relies on large amounts of data, whether for training, fine-tuning, or semantic search.
-This data is often stored in data lakehouses, which combine the structured reliability and low latency of data warehouses and the cost efficiency of a data lake.
-AI processes can access the same data that your business intelligence and analytics processes do, allowing you to unlock greater insights and features in your product.
+GenAI relies on large amounts of data for training, fine-tuning, and semantic search.
+This data is often stored in data lakehouses, which combine the structured reliability and low latency of data warehouses with the cost efficiency of a data lake.
+AI processes can access business intelligence and analytics data, enabling more relevant insights from AI systems.

 Vector databases